 Define Wear and Tear Allowance:

-To offer furnish residency accommodation, landlords often change the moveable items like furniture after they are not in the useful form anymore.
-Such replacements expenses can be claimed by the landlords.
+To offer furnished residency accommodation, landlords often change the moveable items like furniture after they are not in useful form anymore.
+Such replacement expenses can be claimed by the landlords.
 HMRC has given a list of assets that are allowed to claim.
 The list includes the following:

-• Furniture that is easy to move and not fixed like bed, table, sofa, and chairs etc.
+- Furniture that is easy to move and not fixed like bed, table, sofa, chairs etc.

-• Furnishing that is soft like curtains, linen, and cushion.
+- Furnishing that is soft like curtains, linen, and cushions.

 The rules about water and tear allowance were updated in 2016, the set of rules depends on the residency that is intended to be on rent, whether it is furnished or unfurnished.
 The allowance was further scrapped by 10% and then it was replaced by the replacement relief.
 Below are the points to take into serious consideration:

-• The landlords who let furnished residency can claim 10% every year regardless of the fact that they did spend any cost on the replacement of the furniture or not.
+- The landlords who let furnished residency can claim 10% every year even if they spent any cost on the replacement of the furniture or not.

-• A residency that is on rent but it is unfurnished, such landlords can’t make a claim for wear and tear allowance unless the replacement is made for the appliances like built-in fridge, dishwasher, or cooking range etc.
+- A residency that is on rent but is unfurnished, such landlords can’t make a claim for wear and tear allowance unless the replacement is made for the appliances like a built-in fridge, dishwasher, or cooking range etc.

-• The cost spent on maintenance and repairing can be claimed by the landlord regardless of the property type.
+- The cost spent on maintenance and repair can be claimed by the landlord regardless of the property type.

 Moreover, several professionals and landlords were of the view that the set of rules was unfair and wear and tear allowance new changes with replacement relief are bringing the fairer impacts.